Researchers Develop Infrared QR Code 'Invisible to the Eye'

 From pixels to a readable QR code

-In comes the fabricated micro QR code.
+In comes the fabricated infrared barcode.

 “With this technology, we are ultimately distorting an object’s thermal signature,” said Li.
 “We have the power to disguise how objects are displayed on an infrared camera.”